erikw/restic-automatic-backup-scheduler/README.md

 	$ launchctl kickstart -p gui/$UID/com.github.erikw.restic-automatic-backup-scheduler
 	```
 	As a convenience, a shortcut for the above commands are `$ make activate-launchagent`.
-1. Watch the first backup progress from the log file
+1. Watch the first backup progress from the log files:
    ```console
    $ tail -f ~/Library/Logs/restic/restic_*
    ```